executablebooks/sphinx-external-toc/README.md

 [![Coverage Status][codecov-badge]][codecov-link]
 [![Code style: black][black-badge]][black-link]

-A sphinx extension that allows the documentation toctree to be defined in a single file.
+A sphinx extension that allows the documentation site-map (a.k.a Table of Contents) to be defined external to the documentation files.

-In normal Sphinx documentation, the documentation structure is defined *via* a bottom-up approach - adding [`toctree` directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents) within pages of the documentation.
+In normal Sphinx documentation, the documentation site-map is defined *via* a bottom-up approach - adding [`toctree` directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents) within pages of the documentation.

-This extension facilitates a **top-down** approach to defining the Table of Contents (ToC) structure, within a single YAML file that is external to the documentation.
+This extension facilitates a **top-down** approach to defining the site-map structure, within a single YAML file.

 ## User Guide